TheLancashireman/monitor/README.md

 * E       - turn character echo and prompt back on
 * ?       - print help text

-Note:
+# Notes

-# The S0 record turns off the prompt and character echo to allow download to proceed faster.
-S7/8/9 turn it
-back on again.
+* The S0 record turns off the prompt and character echo to allow download to proceed faster.
+S7/8/9 turn it back on again.
 If the transfer gets interrupted or the s-rec file has no terminator record, use the E command.
-# Cores 1,2 and 3 can also be released by poking a non-zero address to the appropriate
-release location, which is printed at startup.
+* Cores 1,2 and 3 can also be released by poking a non-zero address to the appropriate release location, which is printed at startup.
 This causes a function call to the poked address, so if the function returns, the core goes back to the spinning loop.
-# There is no co-ordination for uart between monitor and loaded program, so output gets garbled.
+* There is no co-ordination for uart between monitor and loaded program, so output gets garbled.